How to relieve and reduce stress?

 Sitting down, start with the TRATAC to close your eyes.
 Then, connect with the presence of your body inviting it to relax.
 Visualise a bubble enveloping your body – choose its colour and shape to your liking.
 Imagine that all your life’s stresses are outside of the bubble and they don’t affect you.
 The inside of the bubble is your oasis of peace and you can fully relax there.
 Enjoy the sensation of calm and, if you feel any tension rising, tense and release your muscles to let it go.
 After doing this exercise, notice how you feel: are you feeling calmer and more relaxed?

-If you would like to benefit from Sophrology now, my latest book The Life-Changing Power of Sophrology, includes 13 short Sophrology audio practices.
+If you would like to benefit from Sophrology now, my latest book The Life-Changing Power of Sophrology, includes 13 short Sophrology audio practices or practice Sophrology online with our Relax, Reset and Overcome Stress online course.
 Enjoy!